-Some people in your organization may need access to view and edit data but not remove them.
-So, you can mix and match what each user can do with each item using CRED (create, read, edit, delete).
+Some employees in your company might require permission to read and change data, but not to delete it.
+Therefore, you may utilize CRED to mix and match what each user can do with each object (create, read, edit, delete).

 - Standard Profiles